yasoob/personal_blog/content/posts/running_staticman_on_static_hugo_blog_with_nested_comments.md

 Till next time! :heart:

 **Edit:** Vin100 made some remarks about some of the issues I shared in this article.
 Make sure to check out [his comment](https://yasoob.me/posts/running_staticman_on_static_hugo_blog_with_nested_comments/#commentid-8a8f4650-c9e5-11e9-8238-9540886bfca2)!

+My blog is now open source.
+You can look at how I have implemented this [here](https://github.com/yasoob/personal_blog).

 ----